 Joe Biden was right when he said in the last debate that things could have been much worse in 2008, but by god things could have been so, so much better.
 In fact, economic downturns are the only times we have the opportunity to rein in the market and tip the scale in favor of workers, an observation that Thomas Piketty has made a career out of.
 The most obvious example is the Great Depression, which provided the groundwork for FDR and his New Deal.
 You know that time period Trump wants America to return to–the 50s and 60s during a time of booming middle-class-dom–it exists in the shadow of New Deal legislation.
 Do you know why it has since disappeared?
 Consistent deregulation by both Democrats and Republicans since the 1980s.

-This is not to say we need to abandon capitalism.
-All I want to make evident is that capitalism is currently completely unchecked, and restoring our country to the pre-Trump status quo is not enough in a time when the net worth of an average millennial is $8,000, the leading cause of bankruptcy is medical issues, as many as 74% of Americans are living paycheck to paycheck, and the cost of college is growing 8 times faster than wages.
+This is not to say we need to abandon capitalism (although given that the current situation ma be the logical endpoint of capitalism, that is a discussion also worth having).
+What I reallywant to make evident is that capitalism is currently completely unchecked, and restoring our country to the pre-Trump status quo is not enough in a time when the net worth of an average millennial is $8,000, the leading cause of bankruptcy is medical issues, as many as 74% of Americans are living paycheck to paycheck, and the cost of college is growing 8 times faster than wages.
 These problems existed before Trump.

 To me, this is why Bernie Sanders vs. Joe Biden is the actual fight.
 It’s not because I see Trump as a tolerable option, but rather because I see Joe Biden as the other side of the same pervasive problem.
 If Trump is the effect, Joe Biden’s brand of Democrat is the cause.
 Republicans never promised worker rights.
 Democrats did, and since 1980, many workers have increasingly found that there is no home for them in the political system.
 In fact, in 2016, for the first time in modern history, the percentage of Democratic voters in the top 10% of incomes was greater than the percentage of Democratic voters in the bottom 90%.
 Furthermore, since 1980, the percentage of Democratic voters in the top 10% of education has been greater than the percentage of Democratic voters in the bottom 90% of education.
 The Republican party has always been the party of the rich elite, and now the Democratic party is officially the party of the educated elite.
 Where do workers fit in?